Podcast Sponsorship ROI Case Studies and Examples (2026)

 Return on investmentFirst-month positive; 11.3× after full 90-day conversion window

-Channel attribution confirmed podcast as the highest-volume and strongest-converting channel: of the 47 total free trial signups, 20 came from podcast episode links (42.6%), 15 from newsletter features (31.9%), and 12 from LinkedIn posts (25.5%); trial-to-paid conversion rates were 40% for podcast listeners, 33.3% for newsletter readers, and 33.3% for LinkedIn traffic, validating the decision to centre the campaign around the podcast while using other channels for reinforcement.
+Channel attribution confirmed the podcast as the highest-volume and strongest-converting channel.
+Of the 47 free trial signups, 20 came from podcast episode links (42.6%), 15 from newsletter features (31.9%), and 12 from LinkedIn posts (25.5%).
+Trial-to-paid conversion ran 40% for podcast listeners against 33.3% for newsletter readers and 33.3% for LinkedIn traffic, validating the decision to centre the campaign on the podcast while using the other channels for reinforcement.
 Customers acquired through this campaign also had 22% higher product adoption rates than paid search customers, suggesting better product-market fit and longer retention.
 The campaign renewed at $1,400 per month for six additional months, a 16.7% increase the sponsor agreed to without negotiation.

 The audience was so precisely defined that competing advertising inventory essentially didn’t exist.
 Broad marketing podcasts reached general marketers who might never touch email strategy; e-commerce podcasts reached store owners who often delegate email to agencies.
 This show reached the exact person who would evaluate, recommend, and purchase a deliverability solution.
 Targeting precision eliminated wasted impressions entirely, justifying $1,500 monthly on only 1,800 downloads, roughly $42 CPM, well above standard podcast rates in marketing.